Last Updated on Nov 10, 2022

 can’t empty trash mac because file is in use – the operation can’t be completed because the item “folders” is in use.
 This sentence tells you that the file is already running on the system in the current situation, hence, a force quiet it before try to trash empty it.

-force empty trash mac terminal and force empty trash mac Monterey during this mac empty trash stuck due to lots of data’s in Mac bin.
+Force empty trash mac terminal and force empty trash mac Ventura during this mac empty trash stuck due to lots of data’s in Mac bin.

 mac recycle bin not emptying?
 Get How to empty the Trash on Your Mac Computer